Beyond separability: convergence rate of vanishing viscosity approximations to mean field games via FBSDE stability: Introduction

 {\bf Organization of the paper}: The remainder of this paper is organized as follows.
 Section \ref{sc11} provides a literature review on MFGs, and compares the result in this paper with prior work.
 In Section \ref{sc2}, we formally define the problem and collect some assumptions for our result.
 Section \ref{sc3} proves the convergence rate of $\rho_t^\beta$ and $\nabla u^\beta$, and Section \ref{sc4} proves the convergence rate of $u^\beta$.
 In Section \ref{sc5}, we give several applications of our result.
 Examples and numerical experiments are presented in Section \ref{sc6}.
-Concluding remarks are summarized in Section \ref{sc7}.
+We make some concluding remarks in Section \ref{sc7}.

-\subsection{Literature Review}
+\subsection{Literature review}

 The well-posedness of MFGs has been studied extensively, particularly for the case of a separable Hamiltonian, in which the momentum and the measure arguments are additively separated: